brianjohnhaas/PSIDOMAINER/README.md

 PsiDomainer is a reimplementation of 'domainer' described by ProDom.
 PsiDomainer extends the algorithm in an attempt to unify likely domain fragments.

 Requirements:
--you must have the the utilities 'cdbyank' and 'cdbfasta' available in via your PATH setting.
+*  you must have the the utilities 'cdbyank' and 'cdbfasta' available in via your PATH setting.
--you must have NCBI blast installed (including blastpgp)
+*  you must have NCBI blast installed (including blastpgp)

 Usage: